-THE ADMINISTRATOR, TRANSFER AGENT AND INDEX RECEIPT AGENT
+THE ADMINISTRATOR AND TRANSFER AGENT

-U.S. Bancorp Fund Services, LLC, doing business as U.S. Bank Global Fund Services ("Fund Administrator"), serves as administrator, transfer agent and index receipt agent for the Trust.
+U.S. Bancorp Fund Services, LLC, doing business as U.S. Bank Global Fund Services ("Fund Administrator"), serves as administrator and transfer agent for the Trust.
 Fund Administrator's principal address is 615 East Michigan Street, Milwaukee, Wisconsin 53202.
-Pursuant to a Fund Administration Servicing Agreement, a Transfer Agent Servicing Agreement and a Fund Accounting Servicing Agreement between the Trust and Fund Administrator, Fund Administrator provides the Trust with administrative and management services (other than investment advisory services), transfer and dividend disbursing agency services, and accounting services, including portfolio accounting services, tax accounting services and furnishing financial reports.
-In this capacity, Fund Administrator does not have any responsibility or authority for the management of the Funds, the determination of investment policy, or for any matter pertaining to the distribution of Fund Shares.
-As compensation for the administration, accounting and management services, the Adviser pays Fund Administrator a fee based on each Fund's average daily net assets, subject to a minimum annual fee.
+Pursuant to a Fund Administrator Servicing Agreement, a Transfer Agent Servicing Agreement and a Fund Accounting Servicing Agreement between the Trust and Fund Administrator, Fund Administrator provides the Trust with administrative and management services (other than investment advisory services), transfer and dividend disbursing agency services, and accounting services, including portfolio accounting services, tax accounting services and furnishing financial reports.
+In this capacity, Fund Administrator does not have any responsibility or authority for the management of the Fund, the determination of investment policy, or for any matter pertaining to the distribution of Fund Shares.
+As compensation for the administration, accounting and management services, the Adviser pays the Fund Administrator a fee based on the Fund's average daily net assets, subject to a minimum annual fee.
+As of the date of this SAI, the Fund Administrator has not received any fees from the Adviser for its services to the Fund.